valentinpi/lattice-watering/README.md

 - `man`: Manuals for the devices we use.
 - `misc`: Mischief.

+### General Conventions

+- IPv6 only.
+- UDP/CoAP for the communication with the IoT devices.

 ### C Coding Conventions

 - Use the included `clang-format` file.
 For VS Code see `xaver.clang-format`.